gdvallance/production-openclinica-docker/README.md

 #### `docker-compose.yml` file

 - The file works in *both* DEVELOPMENT, and PRODUCTION environments.
-No need to customise.
 - This infrastructure (at this stage) requires 1 nginx proxy `nginx-proxy`; 1 or more OpenClinica (`tomcat`) instances; and 1 or more associated `postgres` instances.
-In the file there are TWO databases `loomis` and `panbordex`.
 - A complete OpenClinica database requires and OpenClinica (`tomcat`) and `postgres` container.
+- In the file below:
+  - If you are NOT using `https://` then delete the following lines:
+    - /docker-volumes/etc/letsencrypt/live/ZZZZ/fullchain.pem:/etc/letsencrypt/live/ZZZZ/fullchain.pem
+    - /docker-volumes/etc/letsencrypt/live/ZZZZ/privkey.pem:/etc/letsencrypt/live/ZZZZ/privkey.pem
+  - If you ARE using `https://` then replace ZZZZ with the domain name for which you have obtained Let's Encrypt SSL certificates.
   - To create and deploy TWO databases, replace XXXX & YYYY with the names of the databases you wish.
   - To add another OpenClinica database copy and paste the `XXXX-oc` & `XXXX-pg` services and then rename the `XXXX` accordingly.

   ```yml
   version: '3.6'